Pyde Performance Harness

 pyde.network/perf/{run-id}."

 Specific numbers, methodology referenced, reproducible.
-NOT "Pyde supports 500K TPS" with no caveats.
+NOT "Pyde supports [huge number] TPS" with no caveats.

 Public Dashboard Structure